 Police officers, traffic wardens, parking attendants and civil enforcement officers all have the right to scrutinise the blue badge.
 Not showing them is against the law and could result in a fine of up to £1,000.

-Civil enforcement officers are employed by councils to enforce parking, traffic and other laws.
+Councils employ civil enforcement officers to enforce parking, traffic and other laws.
 They have the right to retain the badge if they believe you’re misusing it.